FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicController.md

 Small assemblies compute a bit too fast and show jumps instead of a smooth motion.
 To slow it down we use the {{Incode|sleep()}} method of the {{Incode|time}} module which has to be imported first.

-Another import and another widget   *
+Another import and another widget:

 ```python